awanio/vapor/docs/en/README.md

 ## Welcome to Vapor

-Vapor is a comprehensive Linux system management platform that provides a modern, VS Code-inspired web interface for managing servers.
+Vapor is a comprehensive Linux system management platform that provides a modern web interface for managing servers.
 It combines traditional system administration tools with container orchestration and Kubernetes management in a unified interface.

 ## Documentation Contents